naturalinteraction/ofxMeshWarp/README.md

 You can do it by code, of course.

 # poll machine
-Password for bios and sudo is:
+Password for teamviewer, bios and sudo is:
 ```
 youmustfollowthewhiterabbit
 ```